withreason/slspress/README.md

 An AWS Lambda targeted library to provide light-weight boiler plate to manage middleware, error handling and API lifecycle in a simple and accessible way.
 Much of the functionality is inspired by the popular ExpressJS framework, but with some clear differences required when developing in a serverless environment.

+Note: This library does not create the routes in API Gateway, it's purpose is to provide a framework for the handler code only.
+You will still need to create API Gateway routes and funcitons via the Serverless framework or other method.

 ## Objectives
 * To enable developers to rapidly create serverless applications by providing a recommended approach and set of useful boilerplate code.
+* To keep flexability in application and architectural design within Lambda handlers.
 * To be as small and lightweight as possible with very few dependencies and overhead.

 ## Features